ymejiam/python-maths/.github/ISSUE_TEMPLATE/02_square_root.md

 ### Add a test to check the exception is raised

-Add the following to the `tests/test_arithmetic.py` which checks that the exception is raised.
+Add the following to the `tests/test_arithmetic.py` which checks the correct values are returned that the exception is raised.

 ```python
 @pytest.mark.parametrix(